Multarix/Guildbot/docs/commands.md

 #### Aliases:
 `Love, Crush`
 #### Description:
-This command allows you to see who you or a friend has a secret crush on.<br/>
+Allows you to see who you or a friend has a secret crush on.<br/>
-The command will grab a random user from the guild the command is executed in and output that as the persons crush.<br/>
-Due to the nature of how this command is written, it's actually possible to have a crush on yourself but it's very rare.
+Due to the nature of how this command is written, it's actually possible to have a crush on yourself, but it's very rare.
 #### Usage Example:
 `!love` & `!love @Guildbot#2193` results in:
 ```md